exercism/go/exercises/spiral-matrix/README.md

 10  9  8 7
 ```

+## Coding the solution

+Look for a stub file having the name spiral_matrix.go
+and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.